 The third episode of The Sister revealed what happened to Elise, and also why, as the situation gets direr and direr for Nathan.

-This recap of The Sister episode 3 contains spoilers.
+This recap of The Sister Season 1 Episode 3 contains spoilers.
 You can check out our thoughts on the previous episode by clicking these words.

 Nathan even looks miserable on his own wedding day.
 Then again, there’s little surprise — his new bride makes a big deal about toasting her dead sister, who’s there in spirit and would approve of her husband, she thinks, despite the fact that Nathan and his creepy accomplice Bob buried her in the woods after a night of debauchery.
 Best not to mention that at the toast, like.